 A UN-brokered ceasefire agreement in 1991 promised to carry out a vote for self-determination, but the referendum has yet to take place.
 Today, Sahrawi refugees in the Tindouf camps rely primarily on international aid for basic necessities such as food, water and shelter.
 Education and healthcare are chronically underfunded and there is a shortage of jobs and opportunities, especially for young people.
 Those living in the occupied territory continue to live under Morocco’s firm repression, media blockade and use of violence against those that support the independence movement.

 Yet, the story of Western Sahara and the Sahrawi struggle for self-determination is largely left out of mainstream international media.
-In November 2020, when tensions escalated into renewed conflict; I wrote in the SOAS Spirit about the outbreak of violence and the Sahrawi human rights activists and journalists that were forced into hiding from Moroccan authorities.
+In November 2020, tensions escalated into renewed conflict.
 But in the refugee camps, freedom of expression and a rise in digital connectivity has enabled many young Sahrawis to take matters into their own hands.
 A predominantly youth-led campaign for self-determination, nonviolent resistance and cultural activism is garnering more widespread international attention.

 Filmmaker Iara Lee visited the refugee camps in Tindouf and spoke to those living in occupied Western Sahara to chronicle this movement for her 2015 documentary “Life is Waiting”.
 An activist, filmmaker, and founding director of the Cultures of Resistance Network, Lee works with other artists and activists to build a more just and peaceful world through creative resistance and nonviolent action.
 She has directed and produced several full-length documentaries and short films in countries including Syria, Afghanistan, Burkina Faso, Palestine and many others.

-For Refugee Week, I spoke to Lee about the ongoing significance of “Life is Waiting” and her continued collaboration and creative activism with the Sahrawi people.
+For Refugee Week, we spoke to Lee about the ongoing significance of “Life is Waiting” and her continued collaboration and creative activism with the Sahrawi people.

 I really want my films to become outdated and historical, but unfortunately, they are still current.
 It’s a very difficult situation.
 The Sahrawis are completely forgotten and the media blockade from the Moroccan government is so vicious.
 It’s really heartbreaking and the Sahrawis need a lot of international support because they’re not big in numbers and they’re spread out and they have a lot of natural resources that the world wants.
 All we can do is use art and culture and creative activism to push forward.